 Vacation — even better, a proper digital detox — is good for the soul.
 But what if a temporary escape isn’t enough?
 The scrappy, remote Scottish island of Stronsay may be just what you’re looking for.
 Its residents are making a strong case for you to visit … and perhaps stay forever.

-Its residents have launched a proper website to attract tourists to their quaint corner of the world.
+Its residents launched a proper website to attract tourists to their quaint corner of the world.
 They’re curating stories from foreigners who’ve come to the island and never left.
 The Whiteman family, for example, tossed their work-a-day lives to the wind to move to Stronsay and raise their two boys.
-In this inspiring blog post, Shirley Whiteman looks back on her decision with no regrets:
+In this inspiring blog post, Shirley Whiteman looks back on her decision:

 “During the five years that we have lived here, our boys have grown and developed into confident and secure little people … we have no regrets at making this beautiful island paradise our new and forever home.”